 Another macaw that can be spotted in the Pantanal is the Blue and Yellow macaw.
 One of the best places to see this species is Fazenda San Francisco.

-As a bonus, here is another fascinating group of creatures that you will likely encounter on your travels in Brazil – toucans and aracaris, also known as toucanets.
+As a bonus, here is another fascinating family of Brazilian wildlife that you will likely encounter on your travels – the toucans.
 All birds in this family feature spectacularly oversized and often colourful beaks.